hammoire/ari-clinical-sign-completeness/README.md

 The scripts generate the principal descriptive tables, completeness heatmap, adjusted-odds-ratio forest plots, time-series figure, interrupted time-series comparison plot and sensitivity-analysis figures.
 Figures are written to an `output/` directory created by the scripts; the restricted input data are not included.

-## Clinical codelists
+## Clinical codelists and phenotype definitions

-Clinical codelists used in the study are provided or linked where redistribution is permitted.
-These include codelists for structured recordings of respiratory rate, oxygen saturation, systolic blood pressure, pulse rate and temperature.
+The manuscript's supplementary material (Supplement 6) provides context on the software, codelists, data availability and analysis code.
+This section identifies the main phenotype sources and explains which materials can be shared.
+Codelists developed for the study are made available in the repository where redistribution is permitted; the underlying EHR extracts are not shared.
+Refer to the manuscript and supplementary material for the full study-specific implementation details.

+### Acute respiratory infection (ARI) phenotype

+ARI episodes and subtypes were identified using a clinical phenotyping algorithm previously described and validated by Elson and colleagues:

+Elson WH, et al. *Validation of an acute respiratory infection phenotyping algorithm to support robust computerised medical record-based respiratory sentinel surveillance, England, 2023.* **Eurosurveillance**.
+2024;29(35):2300682. [https://doi.org/10.2807/1560-7917.ES.2024.29.35.2300682](https://doi.org/10.2807/1560-7917.ES.2024.29.35.2300682).

+The analysis distinguishes upper respiratory tract infection (URTI), lower respiratory tract infection (LRTI), influenza-like illness (ILI), exacerbation of chronic lung disease (ECLD), suspected COVID-19 and ARI not otherwise specified (ARI NOS).
+Consult the validation publication, associated phenotype material and shareable ARI codelists for the underlying definitions rather than treating these short labels as standalone diagnostic criteria.

+### Clinical-sign recording codelists

+The clinical-sign codelists identify structured EHR recordings of the five objective measurements investigated in the study:

+- Respiratory rate
+- Oxygen saturation
+- Systolic blood pressure
+- Pulse rate
+- Temperature

+The analysis derives an episode-level recording indicator for each sign and an additional indicator for whether **any** of the five signs was recorded within the specified ascertainment window.
+These indicators describe *recording completeness*, not whether a measurement was clinically normal or abnormal.
+The sensitivity analysis varies the ascertainment window relative to the ARI episode date; its daily analysis uses the earliest eligible recording date per sign, so it describes the timing of first recording rather than every repeated measurement.

+Shareable clinical-sign codelists and their supporting documentation are provided under `codelists/` where available.
+The data extracts and the records in which the codes occurred are not included.

+### Ethnicity phenotype

-Ethnicity was derived using a SNOMED CT-based phenotype aligned with the 2021 UK Census ethnicity classification.
-Supporting phenotype documentation and codelists are included or linked where appropriate.
+Ethnicity was derived from SNOMED CT-coded primary care records using a phenotype aligned with the 2021 UK Census classification.
+The analysis uses five broad groups—Asian, Black, Mixed, White and Other—and an explicit Missing category where ethnicity was not recorded.
+Shareable ethnicity codelists and phenotype documentation are included or linked in the repository where permitted; consult the manuscript supplement for the study-specific derivation.

-Clinical risk groups were defined using relevant UK Health Security Agency guidance and PRIMIS business rules.
-Where third-party licensing or intellectual-property restrictions prevent redistribution, the relevant material is not reproduced; its source and implementation are documented where possible.
+### Clinical risk groups and PRIMIS business rules

+Clinical risk-group variables were defined with reference to relevant UK Health Security Agency (UKHSA) guidance and PRIMIS business rules.
+The analysis distinguishes **any clinical risk group** (`rg_any`) from a **respiratory clinical risk group** (`rg_resp`).
+The UKHSA [influenza Green Book chapter](https://www.gov.uk/government/publications/influenza-the-green-book-chapter) provides background on clinical risk categories; the manuscript and supplement should be consulted for the guidance and implementation applicable to this particular study, rather than assuming that subsequent revisions of the guidance were used retrospectively.

+The PRIMIS-derived codelists and business rules are third-party materials and may be subject to licensing or intellectual-property restrictions.
+Where redistribution is not authorised, the full lists or business rules are **not** reproduced in this repository.
+For enquiries about the relevant PRIMIS materials and permission to access or reuse them, contact PRIMIS at **[enquiries@primis.nottingham.ac.uk](mailto:enquiries@primis.nottingham.ac.uk)**.
+This contact is for PRIMIS materials, **not** for obtaining access to the restricted RSC/ORCHID patient-level data.

+### Availability and licensing of codelists

+Not every phenotype definition can necessarily be redistributed in full.
+Availability of a reference or a code list in this repository does not imply permission to redistribute its underlying third-party terminology or business rules.
+The [MIT License](LICENSE) covers original code and documentation authored for this repository; third-party clinical terminologies, PRIMIS materials and other restricted content remain subject to their own terms.
+Consult the relevant source or rights holder before reusing those materials.

 ## Reproducibility